Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/basics/networkobject.md

 :::note
 If you want a client to control multiple objects, then use the ownership methods described above under the ownership section.

-If you want to be able to assign a unique player prefab on a per client connection basis, use client [Connection Approval](connection-approval).
+If you want to be able to assign a unique player Prefab on a per client connection basis, use client [Connection Approval](connection-approval).
 :::

 ### Creating a Player Object

 Netcode can spawn a default player object for you.
-If `Create Player Prefab` is checked (`true`) in the `NetworkManager` and the `Player Prefab` is assigned a valid prefab, then Netcode will spawn a unique instance of the designated player prefab for each connected and approved client.
+If `Create Player Prefab` is checked (`true`) in the `NetworkManager` and the `Player Prefab` is assigned a valid prefab, then Netcode will spawn a unique instance of the designated player Prefab for each connected and approved client.

 To manually spawn an object as player object, use the following method: